elizabethoverton/foundation-libsass-custom-template/README.md

 $ grunt
 ```

-Check javascript for errors with jshint
+Check javascript for errors with jshint:

 ```shell
 $ grunt checkjs
 ```

-Livereload plugin:
+For the livereload plugin, either use this script or download the Chrome extension:

 ```javascript
 // Add script to bottom of html page